reidransom/reid-uploader/README.md

 Account for audio only files.

+Stream directly from S3 to `ffmpeg` then back up to S3 w/o creating temp files.
+This would only work well for stream-able codecs.

 Properly mixdown 5.1/7.1 to stereo with `sox`.

 Realtime progress indicator.
 This would involve parsing `ffmpeg` output as well as more database/ajax stuff.